 #10 Considerations for Seeking a Divorce During the Covid-19 Crisis

 If you are contemplating a divorce during the COVID-19 crisis, what do you need to know?
 Can you file for divorce?
 Regardless, what steps can you be taking now to prepare?
-Here are some key considerations from Gurnee, and Lake County, IL family law attorney Deanna J. Bowen:
+Here is some key considerations from Gurnee, and Lake County, IL family law attorney Deanna J. Bowen:

 #1 Law Firms are Still Open During the COVID-19 Crisis